mbaumer/us_hep_funding/docs/_states/NC.md

 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $2,363,979 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $2,945,312 </b>in NSF MPS grants.
 ```
   Year  Institution                                                   Amount ($)
 ------  ----------------------------------------------------------  ------------
+  2020  North Carolina Agricultural And Technical State University        35,000
+  2019  Elon University                                                   96,445
+  2019  North Carolina Agricultural And Technical State University       449,888
   2018  North Carolina Agricultural And Technical State University       183,337
   2018  University Of North Carolina At Greensboro                        22,599
   2017  North Carolina Agricultural And Technical State University       173,858